algolia/algolia-sitemap/README.md

 };
 ```

 And hitToParams is a function that transforms a hit into a parameters object.
-This function can return an object of type `Param`, an array of `Params` or false.
+This function can return an object of type `Param`, an array of `Param`s or false.

 ```js
 function hitToParams({ objectID, modified, downloadsRatio })  {